Good Times (Adam Rickitt album): Critical reception

 Ian Hyland, from Sunday Mirror newspaper, gave the album an 8/10 score and wrote that Rickitt "should be right proud of this sparky pop album which makes you forget he was ever a soap star".
 Andy Lee from The Northern Echo, wrote that it is a "fairly good album, full of sound dance tracks" and pointed "I Breathe Again" and "Good Times" as the album highlights.
 R.S.
-Murthi from Malasian New Straits Times newspaper, considered the album "lushly-arranged dance-pop that's not so much bad as utterly boring".
+Murthi from the Malaysian New Straits Times newspaper, considered the album "lushly-arranged dance-pop that's not so much bad as utterly boring".
 Some critics brande it as "disco-fluff that would only appeal to girls under 13 and gay men under 30".
 At the same time, speculation about his sexuality has increased considerably in the media.

 The website Pop Rescue stated that the album features strong dance pop moments, with "I Breathe Again" standing out thanks to Adam's energetic vocals.
 According to the review, tracks like "Good Times", "Heart And Soul", "Touch Me", and "Take You High" also work well within the disco/pop approach.
 However, when the album shifts toward ballads, its quality drops, resulting in songs considered monotonous or awkward, such as "I Can’t Live Without Your Love", "Time Is On Our Side", and "Give Me Your Love".
 Finally, although Adam contributed to the songwriting and the album includes influential pop figures, the site noted that some tracks sound generic, as if they could have been recorded by any artist who happened to show up at the studio.